Geerodge/georgemc.co.uk/src/pages/index.md

 testimonials:
   heading: "Testimonials"
 seo:
-  title: "Digital Marketing Consultant / George McEntegart"
+  title: "Digital Marketing Services / George McEntegart"
   description: "I will help you understand who and where your customers are, how to connect with them and what you should focus on to grow your business online."
 layout: "home"
 permalink: /index.html